Aliases for ROS1 Gene

 GeneCards Summary for ROS1 Gene

 ROS1 (ROS Proto-Oncogene 1 , Receptor Tyrosine Kinase) is a Protein Coding gene.
+Diseases associated with ROS1 include lung large cell carcinoma and adenosquamous cell lung carcinoma.
 Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include protein tyrosine kinase activity and transmembrane receptor protein tyrosine kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ALK.

 UniProtKB/Swiss-Prot for ROS1 Gene